Weed Watcher Program - July 2018

 Services program to

-identify aquatic invasive weeds, prevent their spread, and
+identify aquatic invasive plants and animals, prevent their spread, and

-What You Can Do - right from your cottage
+What You Can Do - right from your shoreline

 Weed Identification on Lake Armington, (slide show